-The 2021 IHES Summer School on “Enumerative Geometry, Physics and Representation Theory“, to be held from 5 to 16 July, will take place in a blended version, in which some participants will at IHES in person, and others will participate over Zoom.
+The 2021 IHES Summer School on “Enumerative Geometry, Physics and Representation Theory“, held from 5 to 16 July, was organized in a blended version, in which some participants were at IHES in person, and others will participate over Zoom.

 This school is open to everybody but intended primarily for young participants, including Ph.D. students and postdoctoral fellows.